widad123/udacity-/README.md

 ### Dependencies
+"openzeppelin-solidity": "2.3",
+Truffle v5.4.23 - a development framework for Ethereum

 For this project, you will need to have:
 1. **Node and NPM** installed - NPM is distributed with [Node.js](https://www.npmjs.com/get-npm)
 ```bash